John-McPherson/Python-Essentials-Portfolio-Project/README.md

 ## **Deployment**

 The site is deployed via Heroku.
+To deploy the site please follow the following steps:

+1. Go to the [Heroku website](https://heroku.com/) and create an account.
+2.

 ### **Content**